r4j4h/kubernetes-ingress/docs/cli-arguments.md

 	Useful for external health-checking of the Ingress controller -stub-status
         Add a location "/stub_status" to the default server.
 The location responds with the stats from stub status module for any request.
-    Useful in tandem with nginx-prometheus-exporter for monitoring of the Ingress controller -ingress-class string
+        Useful in tandem with nginx-prometheus-exporter for monitoring of the Ingress controller -status-allow-ip
+        Define ip to allow while denying all others for stub_status and health_status endpoints.
+To close off status endpoints from the world set as an IP (such as "127.0.0.1").
+Defaults to "" to be disabled.
+  -ingress-class string
     	A class of the Ingress controller.
 The Ingress controller only processes Ingress resources that belong to its class
 	- i.e. have the annotation "kubernetes.io/ingress.class" equal to the class.
 Additionally,